 Too busy to make a phone call?
 What five minutes?
 Five minutes to connect with a person I swore I would never lose contact with?

 Sounds easy.
 So why have I resorted to texts and Facebook?
 A wall is no place to make friends.

 The Impact of Humanity

-It is those who call out to others in a real voice by their real name.
+We need those who will call out to others in a real voice by their real name.

 This is a cry for us to come alive.
 By God, I hope I answer the call…